mokshchaudhary/Dino/README.md

 # Dino Bot
 ![Dino](https://i.imgur.com/EeNspUB.jpg)

 This is a simple Python code to play the chrome dino game.
+The code is adequately commented , hence beginner friendly .
 What else can I say :?

 # Prequisite:
  - ### Python: